MattiDoubleU/Pands-Project/README.md

 The Iris flower data set or Fisher's Iris data set is a multivariate data set used and made famous by the British statistician and biologist Ronald Fisher in his 1936 paper 'The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis' (https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-anderson35-3).

+Please note that I used some code from the [Principals of Data Analytics module project](https://github.com/MattiDoubleU/Principles_of_Data_Analytics_mywork/blob/main/penguins.ipynb) which I completed two weeks earlier.

 Upon execution of the code, it will generate the following outputs:

-* 1. The code will compile the items into a text file named "summary.txt."
+* - The code will compile the items into a text file named "summary.txt."
-* 2. The graphical representations corresponding to items 2 and 3 will be saved as .png image files.
+* - The graphical representations corresponding to items 2 and 3 will be saved as .png image files.

 We will use the outputs to explore and demonstrate the following items:

-# 1. Dataset properties
+## 1. Dataset properties
 * Species & count
 * Variables
 * Statistical description of dataset
 * Data types

-# 2. Graphical representation of data in a histogram
+## 2. Graphical representation of data in a histogram
 * Petal length
 * Petal width
 * Sepal length
 * Sepal width

-# 3. Graphical representation of data in pairplots
+## 3. Graphical representation of data in pairplots
 * pairwise relationships
 * hue parameter
 * color palette

-# 4. Graphical representation of sepal length vs width of species combinded in scatter, -hist, & KDE plot
+## 4. Graphical representation of sepal length vs width of species combinded in scatter, -hist, & KDE plot
 * Scatter plot
 * Histogram
 * Kernel Density Estimate (KDE) plot

-# 5. Graphical representation of petal length vs width of species combinded in scatter, -hist, & KDE plot
+## 5. Graphical representation of petal length vs width of species combinded in scatter, -hist, & KDE plot
 * Scatter plot
 * Histogram
 * Kernel Density Estimate (KDE) plot

+## 6. Two variable plot with best fit line
+* tba
+* tba
+* tba